ciresdem/fetchez/docs/source/user_guide/hooks_and_presets.md

           file: charts_audit_full.json
 ```

-### Extending Hooks and Presets (Plugins and Extensions)
+## Extending Hooks and Presets (Plugins and Extensions)
 Fetchez is generic.
-If you are building a custom tool and want to create your own processing hooks and presets, you can register your own hooks and presets either in your project or in the `.fetchez` configuration directory and they will be discoverable with the `fetchez.registry.HookRegistry` and `fetchez.registry.PresetRegistry`
+If you are building a custom tool and want to create your own processing hooks and presets, you can register your own hooks and presets either in your project or in the `.fetchez` configuration directory and they will be discoverable with the `fetchez.registry`

-In your project, make a directory called 'hooks' and/or 'hooks/presets'; add any python hooks and YAML presets to the appropriate directory and register them with Fetchez in your `pyproject.toml`:
+In your project, make a directory called 'hooks' and/or 'hooks/presets'; add any python source hooks and YAML presets to the appropriate directory and register them with Fetchez in your `pyproject.toml`:

+**Hooks**

 ```toml
 [project.entry-points."fetchez.hooks"]
 my_project_hooks = "my_project.hooks"
 ```

+**Presets**

 ```toml
 [project.entry-points."fetchez.hooks.presets"]